RiiConnect24/Wii-Guide/_pages/nl_NL/usbloadergx.md

 {% include toc title="Inhoudsopgave" %}

-Als u hulp nodig heeft bij iets wat met deze tutorial te maken heeft, sluit je dan aan bij [de RiiConnect24 Discord server](https://discord.gg/b4Y7jfD) (aanbevolen) of [e-mail ons op support@riiconnect24.net](mailto:support@riiconnect24.net).
+If you need help for anything regarding this tutorial, please join [the RiiConnect24 Discord server](https://discord.gg/rc24) (recommended) or [e-mail us at support@riiconnect24.net](mailto:support@riiconnect24.net).
 {: .notice--info}

 This is a quick start guide on how to use USB Loader GX, a popular USB loader for the Wii that's used to play games from a USB drive.